Bmitch44/textract-demo/README.md

 1. Make sure you have activated the `aws-text` conda environment.

-2. Run the `test.py` file to start the application.
-This file demonstrates the usage of AWS Textract to extract information from PDF documents.
+2. Run the `textract.py` file to start the application.
+This file demonstrates the usage of AWS Textract to extract information from PDF documents and stores the data extracted using textract in a json file.

 ```
-$ python test.py
+$ python textract.py
 ```

-3. The output will be saved in the `output.txt` file.
+3. The output will be saved in the `output.json` file.
 You can review the extracted information there.

 ## Built With